 Listen, I’m going to be perfectly honest: there really isn’t any diving around Sanur.
 Hate to break it to ya, but Sanur is pretty much just a port and a bunch of resorts.

 Let’s not take those two pieces for granted though because where there is a will, there is a way!

-Sanur is where you want to be if you have no idea what to expect from Bali.
+Sanur is where you want to go if you have no idea what to expect from a trip to Bali.
 Because Sanur is super easy to get to from the airport and because it has so many amenities, it would be a great place to base yourself at first.